4ndrelim/data-structures-and-algorithms/src/algorithms/searches/binarySearch/README.md

 Simply modify the initialisation of the high and low pointer according to the search space.

 ### Condition (Requires change)
-We assume that when the condition returns true, the current value "fails" and when the condition returns false, the current value "passes".
+We assume that when the condition returns true, the current value "passes" and when the condition returns false, the current value "fails".

 In this template, we want to find the first "pass" in the array.